vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/using_inventory_valuation.rst

 Inventory valuation journal entries
 -----------------------------------

-In Odoo, automatic inventory valuation records are also recorded in the :menuselection:`Accounting app --> Accounting --> Journal Entries` dashboard.
+In Leansoft, automatic inventory valuation records are also recorded in the :menuselection:`Accounting app --> Accounting --> Journal Entries` dashboard.
 On this comprehensive list of accounting entries, inventory valuation records are identified by checking values in the :guilabel:`Journal` column, or looking for the :guilabel:`Reference` column value which matches the warehouse operation reference